 Absolute Hell review at National Theatre, London – ‘superbly acted portrait of wartime Soho’

-It’s a bold and ambitious play, fascinating and provocative, a kind of living Hogarth portrait of a Blitz-ravaged London living hard on treble whiskies and rationed eggs and desperately trying to blot out the world and the war.
+Absolute Hell is bold and ambitious, fascinating and provocative.
+It’s a living Hogarth portrait of a Blitz-ravaged London living on treble whiskies and rationed eggs and desperately trying to blot out the world and the war.

 Christine (Kate Fleetwood) is the proprietress of La Vie En Rose, an establishment not far from Piccadilly where members can dine on duck and get tiddly on gin and orange.
 Its regulars include Hugh Marriner (Charles Edwards), a writer who had some success in his youth but has fallen on hard times and spends his evenings cadging cigarettes and getting pickled.